 Eczema is a common dry skin condition that can be itchy and result in a scaly rash.
 The skin can tear if it is scratched, which can lead to further problems such as infection.
-Those who suffer with eczema develop dry patches as their skin doesn’t produce enough natural oils to protect the outer layers.
-This means skin breaks down more easily which is why it becomes crack or inflamed.
+Those who suffer with it develop dry patches as their skin does not produce enough natural oils to protect the outer layers.
+This means skin breaks down more easily which is why it becomes cracked or inflamed.

 Atopic eczema is not contagious, so it cannot be passed on.
 Instead, eczema is usually inherited from family members.
 It tends to appear sporadically for most sufferers.
-It’s a very common skin condition, with 20% of children and 8% of adults in the UK suffering from it.
+It is a very common skin condition, with 20% of children and 8% of adults in the UK suffering from it.
 Studies undertaken found such links between Atopic eczema and genetics.

 Both environmental and everyday products can cause eczema to be triggered.
 For instance, washing detergents or soaps can cause the skin to lose some of its natural oils, making it even drier.

-Diet is also thought to play a part in causing eczema to worsen.
-If you think your diet may be causing flare ups, try and keep a food diary to take to your doctor as they may be able to see a pattern of food triggers to avoid.
-Don’t cut out any food types until you have spoken to a doctor.
+Diet is also thought to be a factor in causing eczema to worsen.
+If you think your diet may be causing flare-ups, try and keep a food diary to take to your doctor as they may be able to see a pattern of food triggers to avoid.
+Do not cut out any food types until you have spoken to a doctor.

 A doctor may also recommend antihistamines.
 There are also ways you can treat eczema at home.
 Some tips for home treatments include: